 So, if you can not draw as well as the ten year old me (see above), STOP TRYING.
 And start looking at what you can do well, what you can do really, really well — color, subject matter,composition, point of view, etc. — and let that be your springboard to make the art that only YOU can do.

 Meanwhile, here’s what I did this past week to make my art a little less banal:

 I’m working on a memory of a Brazilian garden for my Damn Garden Book.
 At first, I painted it like this:

 But this did not seem true to my memory of it.
 So I hit upon the idea to represent it more like a true memory:

 Yes, I sliced it.
 (Truth to tell, I sliced it and then painted over bits of it, and then re-constructed it whole for the blog — which is why there are some subject matter discrepancies in the “before” shot, if you know what I mean.)
 Now the image looks more memory-like and the text will look interesting on the page.

-Next week I will have some news about the Damn Garden Book, having heard from my editor and publisher about the first three chapters that I sent to them last week.
 So, until we meet again next Friday, I hope you’re all hanging out in the back yard and enjoying these last wonderful Summer days.

 I had a really bad idea last week.

 But first, a quick digression: Check out this window of W H Smith, the largest English bookstore in Paris, on the Rue de Rivoli (did I mention that it’s in PARIS?
 As in PARIS, FRANCE?):